hiyama341/ConStrain/README.rst

 04. Describes the construction of the background strain by K/O of G8H and CPR |Notebook 04|.

-05. Shows how the first large combinatorial library was generated for 1280 possible combinations |Notebook 05|.
+05. Shows how the first combinatorial library was generated for 1280 possible combinations |Notebook 05|.